NoMoreViolence/react-study/README.md

 # REACT.JS Skeleton

+This is not a copy file, this is a file for my study. there is no Illegal element

 This project is a React workspace that you can simply start working on React.js project right away.

 React 0.14.7, Babel 6 and webpack on Node.js is used to setup the environment.